JuliaGeodynamics/LaMEM.jl/docs/src/man/juliasetup_TMSubduction.md

 ```

 #### 4. Perform the simulation
-Here we riun LaMEM on 8 cores (if you have them; use less otherwise):
+Here we run LaMEM on 8 cores (if you have them; use less otherwise):

 ```julia
 julia> run_lamem(model, 8)